alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 ===========================

 Impact is, in its figurative sense, the effect or influence that one agent, event or resource has on another.
 When measuring impact, it is therefore important to bear in mind whose impact is being measured, and the extent to which one may use that metric to infer the impact of another entity.

 For example, citation counts are one way of measuring the influence that a paper has on subsequent literature in a discipline.
 One may infer from the impact of the paper something about the impact of each of the authors, the institutions at which they are based, the project of which the paper is an output, and the body that funded the research;
-but the further removed from one gets from the paper, the more one has to take that impact in aggregate in order to draw conclusions about the impact of the entity relative to its peers.
+but the further removed one gets from the paper, the more one has to take that impact in aggregate in order to draw conclusions about the impact of the entity relative to its peers.

 One measure that does this is the *h*-index, a measure of researcher impact and productivity derived from the citation counts of papers [@hirsch2005iqi].